VoiceCart/voicecart-shopify/README.md

 # VoiceCart Shopify Assistant

 VoiceCart is a Shopify app that brings an AI sales assistant to your storefront.
 The Remix-based admin app helps merchants generate a product catalog, build vector embeddings, and configure languages, while the theme extension exposes a voice-first shopping experience that can search, recommend, and manage the cart on behalf of customers.
-The project is designed to run alongside an external machine-learning service for embeddings and the OpenAI Chat Completions API.
+The project is designed to run alongside an external ML server: https://github.com/VoiceCart/voicecart-ml

 ## Features

 - **Admin dashboard for data prep** – Trigger long-running jobs that download the product catalog from Shopify, save it as Parquet, and send it to the ML service for embedding generation or deletion.
-Track task progress directly in the UI. 【F:app/routes/app._index.jsx†L1-L204】
+Track task progress directly in the UI.
-- **Shop description prompt generation** – Collect store metadata, build a rich store prompt with OpenAI, and persist it for contextual chat experiences. 【F:app/routes/api.generate-prompt.jsx†L1-L71】
+- **Shop description prompt generation** – Collect store metadata, build a rich store prompt with OpenAI, and persist it for contextual chat experiences.
-- **Multilingual storefront assistant** – Serve an interactive voice/chat widget that understands multiple locales, retrieves products from the embedding service, and can add/remove items from the customer cart. 【F:extensions/my-app-block/blocks/app-window.liquid†L1-L210】【F:app/routes/assistant.jsx†L1-L204】
+- **Multilingual storefront assistant** – Serve an interactive voice/chat widget that understands multiple locales, retrieves products from the embedding service, and can add/remove items from the customer cart.
-- **Conversation memory with Prisma** – Persist chats, threads, prompts, tasks, and language preferences in PostgreSQL via Prisma. 【F:prisma/schema.prisma†L1-L58】【F:app/db.server.js†L1-L74】
+- **Conversation memory with Prisma** – Persist chats, threads, prompts, tasks, and language preferences in PostgreSQL via Prisma.
-- **Extensible AI intent system** – Route customer queries through configurable GPT intent handlers for greetings, product discovery, cart management, and checkout flows. 【F:app/utils/connectors/gptHandlers.js†L1-L240】
+- **Extensible AI intent system** – Route customer queries through configurable GPT intent handlers for greetings, product discovery, cart management, and checkout flows.

 ## Architecture